cotodevel/newlib-nds/README.md

 These sources are Newlib + ARM specific drivers, for Nintendo DS and it's the baremetal OS ToolchainGenericDS requires, in order to build ToolchainGenericDS projects.
 You need to rebuild it at least once so then ToolchainGenericDS 1.5 can use it, and subsequently, other TGDS projects.

-It relies on ARM EABI components, (and not ARM NONE EABI components, thus any object using that format will not be compatible, and you'll require the source code to turn it into ARM EABI).
+It relies on ARM EABI components, (and not ARM NONE EABI components, thus any object using that format will not be compatible, and you'll require to recompile the source code using the newer ARM NONE EABI).
-The environment uses GCC 4.9.2, thus it takes less space and it's less cluttered overall.
+The environment uses , thus it takes less space and it's less cluttered overall.

 You can check a copy of these steps at: https://bitbucket.org/Coto88/newlib-nds

+Features:
+- Windows Version: GCC 4.9.2 ---- Linux Version: GCC 6.x.x+.
+All TGDS projects are tested using ARM EABI, and not ARM NONE EABI, which may not work.
+- GAS (Gnu Assembler): .s / .S ARM assembler files, using the GNU syntax.
+- C support (malloc, full POSIX file implementation): .c files, using the GNU syntax.
+- C++ STL support (new / delete operators implemented): .cpp/.hpp files, using the GNU syntax.

+Note on C++ projects:
+- It has some overhead.
+A barebones C TGDS project is roughly 200K, where as C++ using <vector> <iostream> might use about 580K.
+- 	While classes and templates are working, it new/delete operators rely on malloc/free newlib implementation.
+	This means there is NO garbage collector, and you MUST keep track of allocated/freed classes or you are guaranteed to get undefined behaviour

 Requirements:
 -  Internet Connection (for MinGW setup)